isaigm/scarnet/README.md

 ## Project Overview

 The goal of this project is to classify different types of acne scars from images.
-Due to an issue in the original paper's architecture, we opted for a **Transfer Learning** approach using a pre-trained model (ResNet18) on ImageNet, and fine-tuned it for this specific task.
+Due to an issue in the original paper's architecture, I opted for a **Transfer Learning** approach using a pre-trained model (ResNet18) on ImageNet, and fine-tuned it for this specific task.

 ## Dataset